coderefinery/git-intro/content/archaeology.md

 ## Exercise

-This is described with the command line method, but by looking above you can translate to the other options.

 :::::{exercise} Exercise: Explore basic archaeology commands (20 min) Let us explore the value of these commands in an exercise.
 Future